Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

 \subsubsection{Aims 2a-b}

-\textbf{Aim 2a:} The marginal gender pay gap in log gross hourly was estimated to be reduced by 85.6\% (95\% CI [69.4; 104]), if the joint distribution of all mediators $M_1, \ldots, M_{10}$ in women and in men were set equal to that in the overall sample.
-59.4\% [49.2; 68.6] of this reduction is due to a decrease in log wages in men (4.5\% decrease [3.2; 5.8]), while the remaining 40.6\% [31.4; 50.8] is due to an increase in log wages in women (3.4\% increase [2.5; 4.3]).
-As a result, a gender pay gap of 1.3\% [-0.36; 2.8] would remain. \\ \textbf{Aim 2b:} When prioritizing a single-mediator intervention, the marginal gender pay gap in log gross hourly wages would be most reduced, by 29.8\% [20.2; 40], if the distribution of full-time employment in women and in men matched that in the overall sample.
-90\% [80.7; 98.2] of this reduction is due to a decline in log wages in men (2.4\% decrease [1.6; 3.2]), while the remaining 10\% [1.8; 19.3] is due to a slight increase in women's' log wages (0.3\% increase [0.05; 0.5]).
-As a result, the remaining gender pay gap would be 6.4\% [5.3; 7.4]. \\ In brief, the results for Aim 2b suggest that aligning certain job characteristics between women and men - particularly full-time work ($M_7$), industry ($M_5$), and required job qualifications ($M_3$) - negatively impacts men's log wages.
-Additionally, these results reinforce those from Aim 1b, indicating that women would benefit in their log wages from increased work experience, thus narrowing the gender pay gap.
-Conversely, aligning educational backgrounds would likely widen the gap (see Figure \ref{Grafik1_Results_2b}, and Table \ref{Aim2b_Results} in the Appendix, with detailed reductions).
+\textbf{Aim 2a:} The marginal gender pay gap in log gross hourly was estimated to be reduced by 85.6\% (CI: 69.4; 104.0), if the joint distribution of all mediators $M_1, \ldots, M_{10}$ in women and in men were set equal to that in the overall sample.
+59.4\% (CI: 49.2; 68.6) of this reduction is due to a decrease in log wages in men (4.5\% decrease, CI: 3.2; 5.8), while the remaining 40.6\% (CI: 31.4; 50.8) is due to an increase in log wages in women (3.4\% increase, CI: 2.5; 4.3).
+As a result, a gender pay gap of 1.3\% (CI: -0.4; 2.8) would remain. \\ \textbf{Aim 2b:} When prioritizing a single-mediator intervention, the marginal gender pay gap in log gross hourly wages would be most reduced, by 29.8\% (CI: 20.2; 40), if the distribution of full-time employment in women and in men matched that in the overall sample.
+90\% (CI: 80.7; 98.2) of this reduction is due to a decline in log wages in men (2.4\% decrease, CI: 1.6; 3.2), while the remaining 10\% (CI: 1.8; 19.3) is due to a slight increase in women's log wages (0.3\% increase, CI: 0.1; 0.5).
+As a result, the remaining gender pay gap would be 6.4\% (CI: 5.3; 7.4).
+The second largest reduction in the pay gap (21.5\%, CI: 9.2; 35.3) could be achieved by aligning the distribution of work experience with that of the overall sample, mainly due to an increase in women's wages.
+In contrast, aligning educational backgrounds, which would lead to wage losses for women and gains for men, would widen the gap (see Figure \ref{Grafik1_Results_2b} and Table \ref{Aim2b_Results} in the Appendix for detailed results).